requirejs/requirejs/docs/faq-optimization.md

         </body>
     </html>

 The **priority** config value tells RequireJS to load appcommon.js and page1.js in parallel before tracing dependencies.
-Since those two files, along with require-jquery.js (which contains the jQuery definition), all the dependencies in the page will be loaded with three requests, with the appcommon.js and page1.js scripts being loaded asynchronously and in parallel.
+With those two files, along with require-jquery.js (which contains the jQuery definition), all the dependencies in the page will be loaded with three requests, with the appcommon.js and page1.js scripts being loaded asynchronously and in parallel.